-- Feel free to include others in your conversation (once you've met someone and talked awhile, introduce your acquaintance to someone else).
+- Include others in your conversation.
+Once you've talked a while, introduce your acquaintance to someone else.

 5. Risk rejection.

 Sometimes it happens.
 Some people just may not respond to your introduction.
 Don't take it personally-just move on.
-Continue to be outgoing and friendly and try again.
 Have a sincere interest in others and plan ahead:

 - Identify what you want to accomplish at the networking event before you go.